In my time in the wedding world, I’ve noticed lots of talk about the average cost of a wedding– both online and offline.

-As I’m sure you know, I’m all about brides gaining knowledge about weddings, and brides, I think that you deserve to have some kind of expectation of what to expect things to cost.
+As I’m sure you know, I’m all about couples gaining knowledge about weddings, and I think that you deserve to have some kind of expectation of what to expect things to cost.
 Many of the surveys that are out there reporting on the “average cost of weddings” include data of weddings that range from one spectrum to the other.
-Well if you know anything about data, having such a big variant in numbers doesn’t really end up giving an accurate average (which my friend Sara of Burnett’s Boards talks more about here).
-In my opinion, these “average cost of wedding” surveys are totally unrealistic, and reporting this inaccurate information is a disservice to brides all over!
+This includes weddings that were $5,000 and weddings that were $100,000.
+If you know anything about data, having such a big variant in numbers doesn’t really end up yielding an accurate average.
+In my opinion, the typical “average cost of wedding” surveys are totally unrealistic, and reporting this inaccurate information is a disservice to brides all over!

 [Editor’s note: When I was a wedding planner, I rarely planned weddings with a budget of less than $35,000.
 My couples used professional vendors, they and their parents contributed to their wedding costs, and they wanted their guests to have a great time.
 These are the weddings that I myself know, and this is why I provide the information on Every Last Detail in the way that I do.]

 So now let’s talk about the *difference* that exists among weddings.
 Every wedding is different because every couple’s story, budget, life, etc is different- no two weddings are the same.
 This is common sense, right?
 But the issue is that this difference makes it quite difficult to gather statistics about weddings and report about them.
 Whether we’re talking about money, decor, food, or even attire- it’s really hard to lump one wedding in with another.

 For example- a DIY backyard wedding is way different than a wedding taking place at a luxury Palm Springs hotel.
 There’s nothing at all wrong with either of those weddings- they’re just different!
 The fact that people have their own personalities, likes, and style translates into couples wanting something in particular for their wedding, and to me, that is a beautiful thing.